LangStream/documentation/installation/docker.md

 When you run your application in "docker run" mode, the container runs a simplified environment that doesn't need Kubernetes, but this comes with a few simplifications to the execution runtime.

-In production mode, on Kubernetes, the LangStream planner builds an execution plan from your pipeline files, and then it submits the execution plan to the Kubernetes cluster in the form of Statefulsets.
+In production mode on Kubernetes, the LangStream planner builds an execution plan from your pipeline files, and then it submits the execution plan to the Kubernetes cluster in the form of Statefulsets.
 Each Statefulset is responsible for running a single agent.
 You can configure the number of replicas for each agent in the "resources" section of the pipeline.yaml file.

 In docker mode there is only one Java process that runs all the agents, and for each agent it starts only one execution flow, like having a Statefulset with only one replica.
-The resources (JVM and CPU) are shared between all the agents, so if you have a lot of agents in your application you may need to increase the resources of the docker container.
+The resources (JVM and CPU) are shared between all the agents, so if you have a lot of agents in your application you may need to increase the resources of the docker container (see "Tuning the docker container" below).

 The initialisation of the assets is always performed independently from the agents that are running, for all the assets declared in the application.
 This is because the assets are shared between all the agents, even if they are declared in some pipeline file.